DoItBetter-Studio/Atlas/README.md

 Atlas integrates with:

-- Atlas — World & spatial systems
 - Echo — Audio systems
-- Mapper — Tooling & editor workflows
+- Mapper — World and content tooling
-- Glyphborn — Core runtime
+- Glyphborn — Core runtime and gameplay systems

-These components are developed as independent repositories to support isolated updates and long-term maintainability.
+Each component exists in its own repository to allow independent iteration, versioning, and long-term scalability.

 ---

 ## Project Status

-This project is currently in active development.
+Atlas is currently in active development.

-The Glyphborn engine will eventually be rebranded and released as:
+The broader Glyphborn engine will eventually be rebranded and released as:

 **Damascus — The Steel Editor Suite**